CLIPPER TREE & LANDSCAPE TREE WINTERIZING CHECKLIST

 Are you ready for Missouri wintry weather?
 If you have limbs over hanging your home, sidewalk or driveway you may want to consider having them pruned, removed or have a supplemental support cable installed before the stresses of winter weather causes them to fail.
 If there are dead, dying, diseased and/or unsafe limbs it may be best to remove them.

 Do you usually prep your house for the cold winter months, like tarping your a/c unit, or patio furniture?
 It seems that most everyone does some sort of preparation for the onset of winter.
 All homeowners have some form of assets outside of their home that need to be protected from harsh winter weather.
 Trees and shrubs are also assets to our outdoor living spaces.
 They are enjoyed while sitting on the patio or grilling out on a nice sunny day.
 Trees provide shade during those sunny clear days in the summer.
-Fortunately, the work you must do to ensure your trees and other plants are prepped for winter is far less than dismantling patio furniture, are dragging out multiple tarps to cover things.
+Fortunately, the work you must do to ensure your trees and other plants are prepped for winter is far less than dismantling patio furniture or dragging out multiple tarps to cover things.

 Plan to prune or remove.